alexcmak/SETGame/README.md

 ![screenshot](https://github.com/alexcmak/SETGame/blob/main/images/screen1.png)

+- Use left click to select a card
+- Hold right click to get a hint

 ## Math
 There is quite a bit of [math](https://www.setgame.com/sites/default/files/teacherscorner/SETPROOF.pdf) involved in this deceptively simple game.
 I have not used any _discrete math_ since I studied that in college over 30 years ago.
 Python is a good choice to write a game like this because it already support "12 choose 3" kind of _combination_ math.